 Of course, there are no guarantees of seeing the elusive lights – that’s part of what makes the experience worth having in the first place – but you can put yourself in pole position.
 First, and perhaps most obviously, head north – from Scandinavia to Canada, the further up you go, the better your chances.
 Next, travel in the Northern Hemisphere’s winter, ideally between September and March, when shorter days and darker nights enhance the possibility of seeing a display.
 Finally, aim for a destination where the sky is clear, away from streetlights, cities and towns.

 According to Rodney Viereck, Director of the Space Weather Prediction at NOAA, displays are set to reach between 2 and 4 on the 0–5 Geomagnetic Storm Index this season.
-You can gauge forthcoming activity on the organisation’s three-day forecast.
+You can gauge forthcoming activity in 2018 on the organisation’s three-day forecast.
 There’s even a 30-minute forecast if you’re feeling particularly ambitious.

 Treehotel, Swedish Lapland